UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The quickest way to pair your Wi-Fi extender is by pressing the WPS button on your router followed by the WPS button on the extender.

-Once the devices are paired, you can unplug the extender and move it to the halfway spot you identified earlier.
-The extender will remember the configuration settings, so you won’t need to pair it again.
-After you plug it into the new outlet, wait for the signal indicator light to turn green or white, confirming that it is still within good range of the router.
+Now that the devices are securely paired, you can safely unplug the extender and move it to the halfway spot you identified earlier.
+The extender contains internal memory that remembers your network configuration settings, meaning you won’t need to press the WPS buttons again.
+After plugging it into the new outlet, wait roughly 60 seconds for the signal indicator light to turn solid, confirming it is broadcasting successfully.

 Illustration of a woman using a laptop to manually set up a Wi-Fi extender, with a three-step guide displayed.

-If your router does not have a WPS button, or if the quick setup method failed, you will need to configure the device manually using a web browser.
-This method is usually more reliable and also lets you tweak more settings if you want to.
+If your router lacks a WPS button and you prefer not to download additional smartphone applications, you will need to configure the device manually using a web browser.
 Start by plugging in the extender and waiting for it to boot up.
-On your phone or laptop, open your Wi-Fi settings and look for a new network name that matches your extender’s brand, often ending in “_EXT” or something similar (e.g., NETGEAR_EXT).
-Connect to this network; your device may warn you that there is no internet access, which is normal.
+On your phone or laptop, open your Wi-Fi settings and look for a new, unsecured network name matching your extender’s brand (e.g., NETGEAR_EXT).
+Connect to this network.
+Your device will warn you that there is no internet access — this is completely normal during setup.

-Once connected to the extender’s default network, open a web browser and type in the manufacturer’s default login URL or IP address.
-This will take you to a setup wizard that scans for available Wi-Fi networks.
-Select your home network from the list, enter your current Wi-Fi password, and follow the prompts to finalize the connection.
-If you are unsure which URL to use, refer to the table below or check the sticker on the back of your device.
-If the URL does not work, you can also try entering a common IP address like 192.168.0.1 or 192.168.1.1 in your browser’s address bar, then follow your extender’s instructions.
+If you are unsure which setup URL to use, refer to the table below or check the sticker on the back of your device.
+If the URL fails to load, you can often enter a common IP address like 192.168.0.1 or 192.168.1.1 in your browser’s address bar to access the dashboard.

 BrandCommon Login URL